-In 2021, under its contract management activities, 248 new references were registered, 40% of which corresponded, pursuant to Article 52, to new contracts, amendments or supplements to existing supply contracts.
+In 2021, under its contract management activities, 248 new references were registered, 40% of which corresponded to new contracts, amendments or supplements to existing supply contracts, pursuant to Article 52.
 The remaining 60% of references corresponded to notifications of contracts for related services or small quantities.
-These categories are covered, respectively, by Articles 75 and 74 of the Treaty.

-To make the contract submission and notification process simpler, while ensuring the necessary level of security, ESA began using dedicated secure IT tools that guide its stakeholders in the submission and remote completion of contracts.
-ESA also began to accept in 2021 the submission of contracts with an electronic signature that complies with the regulation on identification for electronic transactions in the single market (7).
+To make the contract submission and notification process simpler, while ensuring the necessary level of security, ESA supported its stakeholders in the submission and remote completion of contracts and put at their disposal dedicated secure IT tools.
+In 2021 ESA also began to accept the submission of contracts with an electronic signature that complies with the regulation on identification for electronic transactions in the single market (7).